Rostock: Regiopolis Rostock

 Rostock is the first city region that defines itself not only as a city in its boundaries, but as a regiopolis, with a supra-regional sphere of influence.
 A regiopolis can be compared to a metropolis, but on a smaller scale.
 This is a sign for the inter-regional cooperation and economic dynamics that can be found in the Rostock area.
 A taskforce with different actors such as the hanseatic city of Rostock, the administrative district of Rostock, the Regional Planning Association Middle Mecklenburg/Rostock and the local business organisations are working on the promotion and advancement of the concept.

 Geography

 Geographic location

 Rostock is located nearly centrally on Mecklenburg-Vorpommern's Baltic Sea coast.
 The city is crossed by the Warnow.

 The seaside part of Rostock, Rostock-Warnemünde, is about 16 km to the north of the historic city centre.
 The west and the southeast are the most densely populated parts of town.
 The overseas port is to the east of Rostock.
 Rostock stretches 21.6 km from the Baltic Sea to the south and 19.4 km from east to west.

 Climate

-Rostock has an oceanic climate (Köppen: Cfb) with strong influence of the Baltic Sea, more similar with Denmark and far southern Sweden than to the rest of Germany.
+Rostock has an oceanic climate (Köppen: Cfb; Trewartha: Dobk) with strong influence of the Baltic Sea, more similar to Denmark and far southern Sweden than to the rest of Germany.
+The main difference with lower Scandinavia is that the continuous landmass to the south and east enables stronger bursts of heat during summer.
+In spite of this, the Warnemünde station is generally less warm on the average summer day than on the northern side of the sea.
+In addition, the maritime influence of the Baltic Sea tempers any Arctic blasts, ensuring slightly milder winters.
 The Warnemünde station is located on the open sea and thus has a stronger maritime influence and slightly smaller variations than the downtown that is further inland.

+The Rostock weather station has recorded the following extreme values: